 Determinism is a philosophical category of theories that brings up the ideas of free will and its relationship with fate and destiny, and comes in a variety of flavors.
 Hard-Determinism suggests that there is no free will, that all actions and choices made were predestined and preprogrammed with no hope of escaping.
 Causality is king on the throne of Hard-Determinism and his word is set in stone.
 In-contrast, Soft-Determinism suggests that there is a balance between causality and free will, that there are many different outcomes and one's own choices that decide which outcome becomes true.
 There is also Indeterminism, but who cares about that, right?

 While it is impossible to divine the future in any meaningful way in Real Life, Seers in fiction usually see the future for real and are forced to choose between a multitude of prophecies.
 When the future is a multiple choice question with no wrong answers, one Self-Fulfilling Prophecy means a near-infinite supply of Self-Defeating Prophecies.
-In some cases, this can lead to Alternate Timelines, with various forms of media showing that each probable future has happened and live parallel with one another.
+In some cases, this can lead to Alternate Timelines, with various forms of media showing that each probable future (often caused by crucial decisions/different happenstances) has happened and live parallel with one another.

 Supertrope to Either/Or Prophecy, where there are exactly two possibilities.
 Subtrope of Sliding Scale of Free Will vs. Fate.
 Sounds similar but has nothing to do with Multiple-Choice Past.
 For more meta-examples, see Multiple Endings.